 better-tasting, purer drinking water

-This is the second article in a three-part series on three ways to get better-tasting, purer drinking water for your home or office, while still protecting the environment.
-We will list all three, then deal with the second option.
+This is the second article in a three-part series.
+We’re discussing three ways to get better-tasting, purer drinking water for your home or office.
+At the same time, we want to protect the environment.
+We will list all three, then deal with the second option, a faucet-mounted filter.
 The three ways are

 use a pitcher filter, such as Brita offers;